 Electronically, you can “turn up the volume” by using a process called normalization to tweak the audition’s overall loudness before exporting to your MP3 file for submission.
 Normalization is a process available in any sound editing and recording software, including ProTools and Audacity.

 Here’s a before-and-after example of normalizing a piece of audio.
 The top graphic is as recorded, and the bottom graphic is after normalizing the audio to full 100% digital volume.
 To hear the difference, click on the links below the graphic.

-You’ll find the Normalization command under the Effects menu in Audacity.
-To use it, highlight the entire audition, then go to the Effects menu, and choose Normalize.
-You’ll be presented with a screen that lets you choose the level of normalization, where 0.0 is the loudest, and for every full dB you choose, you lower the loudness by about 8%.
+You’ll find the Normalize… command under the Effect menu in Audacity.
+To use it, highlight the entire audition, then go to the Effect menu, and choose Normalize….
+You’ll be presented with a screen that lets you choose the level of normalization, where 0.0 is the loudest, and for every full dB you choose to go down, you lower the loudness by about 8%.
 Audacity is usually set at -2.0 dB, and you can change that to -1.0 or 0.0.
 Leave the other checkbox (zero crossover error correction) checked.
 Click OK.
 You’ll see your waveform increase in height.
 You’ve now normalized the audio, and you can continue on with exporting your work.

 Do this with every audition you perform, if needed.
 It really does act like a simple volume control, and adds to the power and presence of your auditions.

 If you have any questions, feel free to comment below.